TomsonOO/PicZone-Gallery/backend/README.md

 The project includes both **unit tests** and **integration tests**.
 These tests can be run through a script that manages the Docker environment for testing.

-⚠️ **Note**: The tests are currently being updated due to the project's transition to **Hexagonal Architecture**.
-Some tests may not be fully implemented yet.
+⚠️ **Note**: Integration tests for the **user module** are still being updated due to the project's transition to Hexagonal Architecture.

 ## ⚙️ Configuring the Test Environment